Kōji Chikamoto

-Kōji Chikamoto (近本 光司, Chikamoto, Kōji) is a Japanese professional baseball outfielder for the Hanshin Tigers in Japan's Nippon Professional Baseball.
+Kōji Chikamoto (近本 光司, Chikamoto, Kōji) is a Japanese professional baseball outfielder for the Hanshin Tigers of Nippon Professional Baseball (NPB).

-Career
+Amateur career

 Early career

 Kōji started playing little league softball in 2nd grade for the Kariya Club in his hometown in Awaji, where he continued to play all the way up to junior high school.
 He joined the Yashiro High School's baseball team as a pitcher, but doubled as an outfielder with the aim to develop a more holistic physique.
 By his 3rd year, he was batting clean up and belonged to his team's best 8.
 His team never made it to Spring Koshien or Summer Koshien, but he helped them win the runner-up during the prefectural tournament in his second year.

 He entered as a pitcher again in Kwansei Gakuin University, but due to injuries in his shoulders and elbow, he switched to an outfielder position in his 3rd year.
 In that same year, he recorded the most stolen bases (10) during the Kansai League spring tournament, and made it to the league's best nine.
 In all of his 30 league appearances, he finished with a 0.352 batting average, 43 hits, 2 home runs, 16 RBIs and 13 stolen bases.